ztauthstar/ztauthstar-specs/identity-actor-mode-spec/identity_actor_model_spec_01.md

    `nodes` can be concatenated without any limit to the number of connections.
 Each `node` in the chain must independently elevate to the appropriate `Actor Model` and securely perform actions on behalf of the principal.
    For example, a possible chain could be:
    `API -> Worker -> API -> API -> Worker -> Robot -> API -> Worker -> API`.

+### 1.6 Reference Scenario

+To explain the concepts in this document, consider an **accounting system** with two business roles:

+- **John**: An accountant who manages all parts of the invoice process (view, create, update, delete, approve, reject).
+- **Bob**: An apprentice who can only view invoices and cannot perform other actions.

+As Bob gains experience, John sometimes assigns him extra tasks.
+For example, when John is unavailable, Bob is allowed to **create new invoices**, but these invoices must stay pending until approved by another accountant.

+This example shows how responsibilities can be shared in a controlled way, with clear limits to ensure accountability and security.

 ## 2. Pairing of the `Central Server` and `Nodes`